 The kernel started as long ago as version 3.50 to accumulate feature bits in an internal variable as its own record of features that are present on all processors.
 Version 3.51 made this record available outside the kernel as the ProcessorFeatureBits in the SYSTEM_PROCESSOR_INFORMATION structure which is filled in by the ZwQuerySystemInformation and NtQuerySystemInformation functions when given SystemProcessorInformation (0x01) as the SystemInformationClass argument.

-This internal variable—which, by the way, is named KeFeatureBits—was designed from the start as an intersection of features that the kernel identified as it initialised its use of each processor.
+This internal variable—which, by the way, is named KeFeatureBits—was designed from the start such that each bit is an intersection of the corresponding feature over all processors.
 At first, the features for each processor were discarded.
 The kernel truly was interested only in which features it found on all processors and prepared for use on all processors.
 Version 4.0 starts saving each processor’s features as the FeatureBits in the processor’s KPRCB and saving them from there to the registry:

 The individual bits, however, seem never to have been documented.
 Microsoft’s names for a handful appear in assembly-language headers KS386.INC and KSAMD64.INC from various development kits.
+A few others are defined in NTOSP.H from early editions of the Windows Driver Kit (WDK) for Windows 10.
+None correspond directly to feature flags in registers from cpuid.
 Their relevance to the ProcessorFeatures in the KUSER_SHARED_DATA is that most of the ProcessorFeatures are set to TRUE or FALSE according to whether some corresponding bit is set or clear in the KeFeatureBits variable.

 The PF_FLOATING_POINT_PRECISION_ERRATA feature is explicitly set to FALSE in x86 version 6.1 and higher.